Quick Answer: How Do You Get Rid of Common Winter Pests?

 Why do I see more pests inside during winter?

-Cold weather outside drives many pests to seek warmth, food, and shelter indoors.
-Homes, garages, and outbuildings offer all three, so winter is prime time for rodents and some insects to move in.
+Cold weather pushes many pests to seek warmth, food, and shelter indoors.
+Homes, garages, and outbuildings offer all three, so winter can be prime time for rodents and certain indoor insects.

 Can I wait until spring to deal with winter pests?

-Waiting can allow pests to cause more damage or grow their populations.
-Rodents can chew wiring and insulation, and insects may spread to new areas of the home.
-It’s usually easier and more effective to address problems as soon as you notice them.
+Waiting often makes problems worse.
+Rodents can chew wiring and insulation, and indoor insects can spread into new areas.
+It’s usually easier and more effective to address issues as soon as you notice them.

 What’s the most important step to prevent winter pests?

-Sealing entry points and reducing food sources are two of the most important steps.
-Even the best treatments work better when pests can’t easily get in or find food inside.
+Sealing entry points and reducing food sources are two of the biggest wins.
+Even the best treatments work better when pests can’t easily get in or find reliable food inside.

 When should I call a professional?

-Consider professional help if you’re seeing repeated pest activity, signs of damage, droppings in multiple areas, or if DIY efforts are not resolving the problem.
-A licensed pest control company can provide a thorough inspection and a tailored treatment plan for your home.
+Consider professional help if you’re seeing repeated activity, droppings in multiple areas, signs of damage, or if DIY efforts aren’t resolving the problem.
+A licensed pest control company can inspect, identify the source, and tailor a plan to your home.